mark-archer/hostlang/README.md

     ; bang (!) is used to indicate an item should be in its own list 1 2!
 3 === (1 (2) 3)

-    ; parenthesis can be used inside tabbed lists but once you're in ; the parenthesis world tabs and newlines are ignored 1 2 (3
+    ; parentheses can be used inside tabbed lists but once you're in ; the parentheses world tabs and newlines are ignored 1 2 (3
         4 5
             6